0904-mansi/0904-mansi/README.md

-<h3 align="center"><b>  I am Mansi Mishra, Pre-final year studen at BIT Durg.
+<h3 align="center"><b>  I am Mansi Mishra, Pre-final year student at BIT Durg.
 I'm an SWE Intern'23 at Microsoft.
 I am AI/ML Enthusiast.
 Currently working on Skill Enhancement and looking forward to work on some machine learning projects.
 Happy to connect :)</b></h3>